gradle/develocity-build-config-samples/common-custom-user-data-gradle-plugin/README.md

 ### Developing a customized version of the plugin

-For more flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the plugin and publish it locally for your projects to consume.
+For more flexibility, we recommend creating a copy of this repository so that you may develop a customized version of the plugin and publish it internally for your projects to consume.

 This approach has a number of benefits:
 - Tailor the build scan enhancements to exactly the set of tags, links and custom values you require.